 Environmentally and economically sustainable

-Urbanisation, growing populations, ageing infrastructure and stricter environmental regulation coupled with fast diminishing reserves of fresh water are all undermining the ability of local authorities to provide adequate quantities of clean and safe potable water to their inhabitants.
+Urbanisation, growing populations, ageing infrastructure, stricter environmental regulation and a fast diminishing reserves of fresh water are all making it more difficult for local authorities to provide adequate quantities of clean and safe potable water to their citizens.

-NuWater’s smart water treatment solutions are enabling Municipalities around the world to reclaim and recover wastewater, ground or surface water and seawater and deliver high quality potable and process water for domestic and industrial use.
+NuWater’s smart water treatment solutions are enabling Municipalities around the world to supplement their reserves of fresh water by reclaiming and recovering wastewater, ground or surface water and seawater and deliver sufficient quantities of high quality potable and process water for domestic and industrial use.

-Our mobile, scalable and automated water treatment plants are easy to transport and commissioned onsite, making them ideal for decentralised operations, seasonal demand or emergencies.
+NuWater’s mobile, scalable, automated and efficient water treatment plants are easy to transport and commission on most sites.
+NuWater water treatment plants are ideal for decentralised and centralised operations, seasonal demand or for use in emergencies.

 In developing countries, more than 80% of domestic wastewater is discharged untreated, polluting rivers, lakes and coastal areas.